 Defined by a single word (crabby), Lucy revels in her disagreeableness.
 Typical portrayals of Lucy feature her bossing around her friends, dominating her little brother, mocking Charlie Brown's self-consciousness, and generally being a pain in the ass.
 Her attempts at psychiatry generally involve misguided advice delivered loudly and angrily.
 One recurring interaction is Lucy pretending to hold a football out for Charlie Brown to kick, and then pulling it out at the last minute.
 Brown goes thump and Lucy preens.

 Linus = Openness to experience

 Linus is clearly the brightest of all of the Peanuts gang.
 Witty and knowledgeable, he is prone to passionate monologues.
 He has invented his own creation, the Great Pumpkin, and faithfully waits in the pumpkin patches for him every Halloween.
 Linus has his own idiosyncrasy, an ever-present blue security blanket — but he does not seem particularly sensitive about it.
 It's who he is.
 Too young to active try new things, he must instead use his intellect to mull over new and interesting ideas.

 Schroeder = Conscientiousness

 So it was my civic duty to write this post.
-The next time you're at a cocktail party (or rave, or whatever you young whippersnappers do these days) and someone start insults the daily comics, you have some new ammo.
-They're not just (sort of) funny - they're educational.
+The next time you're at a cocktail party (or rave, or whatever you young whippersnappers do these days) and someone starts to insult the daily comics, you have some new ammo.
+They're not just (sort of) funny — they're educational.